Dive Into Our Knowledge Center

 How a Fur Hat is Made

-Sew the side bands together.
-I tie the knots with a douible square knot then glue the knot just to make sure it doesn't come untied.
+Sew the sidebands together.
+I tie the knots with a double square knot then glue the knot just to make sure it doesn't come untied.

 How a Fur Hat is Made